 Moisture-wicking: Clothing with moisture-wicking technology will help move moisture away from your skin so you can stay drier for longer.

 Anti-pong technology: It might not be labelled as such exactly, but technology that fights odour is useful for obvious reasons.
 It's particularly useful in garments made of nylon and polyester, which are great for lightweight hiking gear, but have a hard time managing odour on their own.
 Keep an eye out for clothing labelled with Polygiene or driMOTION.

 UFD shirts: Most clothing will help block the sun from your skin, but UV rays have been known to penetrate some fabrics.
 Make sure you’re fully protected with clothing that offers UPF 15, UPF 30 or UPF 50+ sun protection.

 Ventilation panels: Concealed mesh ventilation panels will improve airflow on a hot day.
 Look for clothing that will allow you to unzip ventilation panels on either your shirts or shorts.

 A breathable long-sleeved top is a good idea on high UV days to protect your skin, and there's a couple of different options that will help keep you cool.

-At a minimum, we’d recommend a shirt to keep your shoulders protected from the sun and from any potential friction or chafe from your backpack.
-A good option is the Barros Men's Hiking Shirt or the Vipan Women's Hiking Shirt.
-The fold-up collar visor will help protect the back of your neck from the sun.
+At a minimum, we’d recommend a shirt or t-shirt to keep your shoulders protected from the sun and from any potential friction or chafe from your backpack.

 Shorts or pants designed for hiking